aymar99/Learn-Web-Development-Basics/README.md

-# Personal-Portfolios
+# Mock portfolios

-This Repository consists of different versions of my portfolios.
+This Repository consists of different versions of portfolios.
 Each of these reflect my progression in the field of web development from the basics.
 I have explained all the versions in detail below.

 Personal-Portfolio1-HTML5 :